chasewnelson/SARS-CoV-2-ORF3d/README.md

 ## <a name="supplementary-scripts"></a>Supplementary scripts

 Scripts are arranged by Figure, and therefore by analysis.
+Although we are not able to provide all input data files because of the <a target="_blank" href="https://www.gisaid.org/">GISAID</a> privacy agreement, users can apply for their own access.
+Every effort has been made to describe all steps and input, here or in each script's comments.
+Where applicable, scripts are arranged in the order they should be executed.
 The scripts are of two types:

 1. ***Command-line*** scripts are intended to be executed from the bash command line with the specified arguments.

 2. ***Manual analysis*** scripts are R scripts or Python Jupyter Notebooks documenting the bulk of our data analyses and visualizations.
 These are intended to be executed manually line-by-line in R/RStudio or Jupyter.
 The use should replace path names and arguments with the appropriate values for the user's analysis and directories.
+Attention has been drawn to lines or variables that should be modified by the user with the flag: `<-- CHANGE THIS`

 ### TEMPLATE